utdata/icj-class/bootstrap/bootstrap-assignment.md

 ## Publishing

-Publish your site using Github pages using the "master branch/docs folder" method.
+Publish your site using Github pages using the "main branch/docs folder" method.
 Add your link to the Github repo description so it is easy for me to find.
 Turn in your github repo link to the assignment.

 ## Examples